Online, Virtual and Classroom Courses

 Unit one is assessed through a multiple-choice test, taken at the end of the course, which asks learners to apply what they have learnt through their studies.
 It is not an open book exam but the questions are all clearly worded with simple language and understandable concepts.

 Unit two is assessed through a hazard spotting exercise where learners are asked to identify hazards within a given workplace scenario.
 This is a short timed assessment with 16 questions to answer.
-On successful completion of both of these units the IOSH Working Safely Certificate can be awarded.
+On successful completion of both of these units, the IOSH Working Safely Certificate can be awarded.

 IOSH Managing Safely exam and project

-IOSH Managing Safely is assessed through a combination of a short written exam and workplace risk assessment project.
+IOSH Managing Safely is assessed through a combination of a short written exam and a workplace risk assessment project.
 Both of these are taken once you have completed the Managing Safely course and studied the full syllabus.
 Both elements of the assessment need to be completed successfully before the IOSH Managing Safely Certificate can be awarded.

 This multiple choice exam is the first part of the assessment that learners tackle and is usually taken immediately after completion of the course material.
 This is regardless of whether you are learning online or in a classroom.
 The number of questions differs depending on your chosen study method but aside from this the style and difficulty of questions remains the same across all learning platforms.

-The project It tasks learners with looking at the health and safety measures currently used at their workplace and asks them to carry out a risk assessment to see where improvements could be made.
+The project tasks learners with looking at the health and safety measures currently used at their workplace and asks them to carry out a risk assessment to see where improvements could be made.
 You will generally be provided with a risk assessment form by your study centre to complete and then hand back in.
 More information and guidance on completing this IOSH Managing Safely risk assessment project can be found on our blog.
 It is a “must-read” if you are planning to complete this very popular certificate.

 IOSH Safety for Executives and Directors assessment

 IOSH Safety for Executives and Directors adopts a different and more practical approach to assessment.
 You have to complete a personal commitment action plan, which includes up to three actions that are appropriate for the level of responsibility held in their organisation.
-This is not a formal assessment as such but is designed to make sure that learners are able to take away valuable input from their course.
+This is not a formal assessment as such but is designed to make sure that learners can take away valuable input from their course.
 They will then be able to apply this in their workplace creating a safer and more productive working environment.

 Completing your assessments